-Seeking Alpha is available on the web, a desktop app, and mobile apps.
+Seeking Alpha is available on the web, as a desktop app, and as a mobile app.
 The company’s mobile apps make it easy for subscribers to access all of the platform’s features, including portfolio management, market data, and earnings reports, on the go.

 Both the Android and iOS versions of the app are highly rated.
 Reviewers of the app note that it provides a user-friendly interface and useful updates on stocks in your portfolio.